henrikTANM/adcash_internship_assignment/README.md

 Database created at https://www.elephantsql.com

-Apologies for not commenting the code enough as my window of time to complete this assignment was little.
+Apologies for not commenting the code enough as my window of time to complete this assignment was cut short due to work needed with school projects and my batchelors thesis.